Joaquín Miguel Elizalde: As International Monetary Fund governor

 In 1946, he became a member of the board of governors of the International Monetary Fund and of the International Bank for Reconstruction and Development until 1950 and was the Philippine ambassador to the United States from July 6, 1946, until January 1952.

 He was the first of only two former US congressmen to later serve as an ambassador from another country.

 Secretary of Foreign Affairs under President Quirino

 He also served as Secretary of Foreign Affairs of the Republic of the Philippines from 1952 to 1953, under the administration of President Elpidio Quirino and an economic adviser to the Philippine Mission at the United Nations, with the rank of Ambassador from 1956 to 1965.
 He represented the Philippines at the coronation of Elizabeth II on June 2, 1953.

 Polo

 He was an avid polo player together with his brothers, Juan Miguel, Ángel and Manolo.
 In January 1937, the Elizalde brothers inaugurated the Los Tamaraos Polo Club in Tambo, Parañaque after resigning their memberships in the Manila Polo Club in protest to the rejection of the membership application of Manuel Nieto, aide-de-camp of Philippine President Manuel L. Quezon.
 The Elizalde brothers proposed and seconded Nieto's membership application.

-Retirement and death

-Elizalde resided in Moreland Farm, Adamstown, Frederick County, Maryland, which he acquired in 1949.
-He died on February 9, 1965, and was buried at St. Joseph Church cemetery, Carrollton Manor, Frederick County, Maryland.